klromans557/Metric-Generation-and-Analysis-Suite/README.md

 3. Install the required dependencies:

-    Use the provided `install_MGAS.bat` file to install required Python/DLib dependencies/models (~ 30MB).
+    Use the provided `install_MGAS.bat` file to install required Python dependencies and DLib models (~ 100MB).

 ## Usage